 This entailed paying someone to research their heritage.

 If a person could not pay for research or prove they were a descendant they could not become a Spartan citizen.

 These individuals enjoyed numerous freedoms.

-They could travel freely to other cities, trade goods, and they even owned land.
+They could travel freely to other cities, trade goods, and even own land.
 Many of the people were of Laconian descent.

-The lowest social class of peoples in Sparta was slaves.
+The lowest social class of people in Sparta was slaves.